"When we feel powerless, art is the only way to make things happen. By putting our hopes into art, certain realities can come true."

 releasing 8 albums to critical acclaim.

-Apart from working in great studios in London and Rio, I have got a studio set up at home that has allowed me to record some songs from scratch, and while-away gratifying hours getting the arrangements just how I want them.
+Apart from working in great studios in London and Rio, I got a studio set up at home that allowed me to record some songs from scratch, and while-away gratifying hours getting the arrangements and mixes just how I wanted them.

 I relished the freedom of master-minding it's content,